Connecticut THC Overview

 How Long Does THC Stay in the Body?

-After THC is taken in by the body's tissues and organs, like fat molecules, the heart, and the brain, it is quickly broken down and changed into molecules called "metabolites."
-These metabolites are stored in fat and leave the body slowly via faeces and urine.
+After THC is taken in by the body's tissues and organs, like fat molecules, the heart, and the brain, it is quickly broken down and changed into molecules called "metabolites".
+These metabolites are stored in fat and leave the body slowly via feces and urine.
 Using drug tests in Connecticut, THC is detectable in the hair for up to 90 days and in the urine for 1–30 days or longer.
 Additionally, it can be detected for up to 24 hours in the saliva and up to 12 hours in the blood.

 What Is THC Oil?

-THC oil is oil extracted from the cannabis plant.
+THC oil is extracted from the cannabis plant.
 It is usually made by putting the extracted THC from cannabis plants in carrier oils.
 Depending on how the oil is extracted, THC oils may sometimes be stronger than regular cannabis flowers.
 In Connecticut, THC oils can be used in different ways, including in vape pens, cartridges, and dab rigs.
 It can also be ingested, although sublingual application is preferred.
 THC oils and CBD oils are differentiated by their main component.
 THC oils contain high levels of THC and are made from cannabis, while CBD oils are made from hemp.
 Both CBD and THC oils have therapeutic effects.
 However THC oils are intoxicating, while CBD oils are not.

 What Is THC Distillate?